 auto-detected in RedHat 8, did not work in FC3.
 I had to go in and

-edit /etc/modprobe.conf
+edit /etc/modprobe.conf by hand.

 After some mucking about thought I managed to get it up and running.
 It was not horrible, but the number of problems I had definitely would have thwarted almost any novice: